Aadv1k/gdoc.vim/README.md

 ## Usage

 This plugin creats a local file called `.gdoc` this file is used to sync and keep track of the documents in that particular folder.
+Deleting or editing `.gdoc` file might lead to unexpected behaviour, so it is advised not to.

 ### `:Gdoc write`